LevanKusiani/Metronome/README.md

-# My first React app [In progress]
+# Metronome ⏲🎶 [In progress]

-This project is for educational purposes.
+This is my first React JS app for a simple metronome.

+🏗🚧👷‍ will populate this preperly very very soon 👷‍♂️🚧🏗